The General Studies in HES offers the Master of Science in Human Environmental Sciences with the following areas of study:

 - Hospitality Management

-The area of study in general human environmental sciences is designed to permit students to pursue work in more than one area of human environmental sciences and/or to strengthen professional competence by selecting courses that support or complement an area of human environmental sciences, including: hospitality management; interactive technology; sports management; consumer quality management; and the certificate in consumer conflict management, negotiation, and mediation.
+The area of study in general human environmental sciences is designed to permit students to pursue work in more than one area of human environmental sciences and/or to strengthen professional competence by selecting courses that support or complement an area of human environmental sciences, including: apparel and textiles; hospitality management; interactive technology; sport hospitality; consumer quality management; and the certificate in conflict resolution.
 Students should refer to the respective website for each area of study for specific details.
 Upon admission into the program, students will work with an HES faculty advisor to develop a program of study consisting of HES graduate courses.
 Students may work under Plan I or Plan II.
 Applicants must clearly state the area of study on the Graduate School Application.

 Students applying for admission to the area of study in general studies refer to the requirements for admission detailed in an earlier section of this catalog.
 A student with a cumulative grade point average of 3.0, a GPA of 3.0 in the last 60 hours of coursework, or a GPA of 3.0 in a master's degree program is not required to submit standardized test scores.
 However, this does not guarantee admission.